PSGC Ciamis

-PSGC stands for Persatuan Sepak Bola Galuh Ciamis (en: Football Association of Galuh Ciamis).
-PSGC Ciamis is an Indonesian football club based in Ciamis Regency, West Java.
-They currently play in Liga Nusantara.
-PSGC's most common nickname is Laskar Singacala (Singacala Warriors).
+Persatuan Sepakbola Galuh Ciamis, commonly known as PSGC Ciamis or PSGC, is an Indonesian football club based in Ciamis Regency, West Java.
+They set to play in Championship following their promotion from Liga Nusantara in 2025–26 season.
+PSGC's most common nickname is Laskar Singacala.

 History

-During the Dutch East Indies era, Ciamis Regency introduced the name Persig (Persatuan Sepakbola Indonesia Galuh). after independence, the name was changed to Persigal (Persatuan Sepakbola Indonesia Galuh).
-Times have changed, including people's lives.
-In 1990, Persigal changed its name to PSGC.
-The reason was, at that time there were those who suggested that Ciamis football should not use the name GALUH, because it was too burdensome.
-Finally, the name CIAMIS was attached to the name GALUH.
-Ciamis Regency is one of the areas that uses one of the "icon" for the name of the union.
-The icon is (the kingdom of) Galuh.
+During the Dutch East Indies era, Ciamis Regency introduced the name Persig (Persatuan Sepakbola Indonesia Galuh).
+After independence of Indonesia, the name was changed to Persigal (Persatuan Sepakbola Indonesia Galuh).
+Then, in 1990, Persigal changed its name to PSGC (Persatuan Sepakbola Galuh Ciamis).
+The reason was, at that time there were those who suggested that Ciamis football should not use the name "Galuh", because it was too burdensome.
+Finally, the name "Ciamis" was attached to the name "Galuh".
+Ciamis Regency is one of the areas that uses one of the 'icon' for the name of the union.
+The icon is the Kingdom of Galuh.

-PSGC Ciamis was established in 1990, starting on August 26, 1990, in the 1990 Galuh Cup final.
+PSGC Ciamis was established in 1990, starting on 26 August 1990, in the 1990 Galuh Cup final.
 PSGC A (Ciamis) managed to beat Tasikmalaya 3–0 at Galuh Field, Ciamis Regency.
 PSGC A won the 1990 Galuh Cup title.
 1990 Galuh Cup was attended by six teams from five regions.
 They came from West Java (Tasikmalaya, Majalengka, Kuningan, and the host Ciamis) and Cilacap from Central Java.
 The hosts included two of their teams, PSGC A and PSGC B.

+In 2026, Persib Bandung announced that PSGC would be their satellite team.

 Stadium

-They play their home matches in Galuh Stadium, with the capacity of 10,000 spectators.
+They play their home matches at the Galuh Stadium, with the capacity of 20,000 spectators.